Muttalip7402/Muttalip7402/README.md

 ### Hi there 👋
+I am an enthusiastic, passionate programmer.
+Coding is part of my everyday life.
+My philosophy is that in order to find a meaningful and respectful purpose in life, we should struggle with such cruel world challenges where is an unknown ocean.
+Learning new things every day is a great challenge for that purpose.
 <!--
 **Muttalip7402/Muttalip7402** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.